poetaster/moat/README.md

 It's missing a 7805 (or the like) and the form factor ist too 'full' at the moment.
 I originally built this with Bastl Instruments Omsynth Breadboard kit: https://noise.kitchen/143-omsynth

-And haven't moved some of the things from Omsynth into the plain breadboard design.